 Eventually, as in the case of Beethoven’s Emperor Piano Concerto, there will come a point where the piano lessons will necessarily involve a high level of subjective, artistic and interpretive guidance which, while it could be tackled by a very advanced application, is ultimately best suited to at least some human guidance.

 But from beginner level to that point, there are many years of learning and piano practice to be completed.
-And for this part of your journey, Musiah’s online piano lessons is ideally suited to guide and support you.
+And for this part of your journey, Musiah MIDI piano lessons are ideally suited to guide and support you.

 The reality is that Musiah is a completely unique and highly effective piano lessons journey that will have you reading sheet music and playing piano before you know it.

-If you, dear reader, would like to join me in proving that the above hypothesis is false, I warmly invite you to take our Free Online Piano Lessons 14 Day Trial.
+If you, dear reader, would like to join me in proving that MIDI piano lessons (with Musiah) are tremendously effective, I warmly invite you to take our Free MIDI Piano Lessons 14 Day Trial.

 Thanks for reading.